Katie-Moses/DSPS_KMoses/README.md

 # DSPS_KMoses
 Repo for DSPS, PHYS 661

 With this course, I hope to get better at using code to analyze data and using those results to further knowledge of the world.
-This will prove useful with neutrino experiment data.
+This will prove useful with neutrino experiment data, along with improving my overall skills within physics and using data analysis for science.
+I desire to learn most about using neural networks to analyze data, if that is something that will be covered within the course.
+I think my overall problem solving skill set will be useful, as one of my biggest strengths is switching my view of a problem from one rooted within raw physics to engineering or pure mathematics and vice versa, giving more framework about the problem at hand and how best to approach it.
+For example, with data analysis, it allows me to understand why we look for one thing in physics, but perhaps another when engineers might need it.